yorkie-team/dashboard/README.md

 # Yorkie House

-Yorkie House is a service that allows you to manage your Document.
+Yorkie House is an admin dashboard that allows managing projects and documents.

 ## How Yorkie House works